All Episodes

 Like when that starts to happen, I'll believe that.

-And a big part of it is, and we even saw Matt Walsh doing it today, uh, and and I think when you want Patri uh uh Pat Patrick Davis so uh uh last week, he he tried doing this with you as well, is trying to get you to assert that the real problem in terms of foreign influence of the United States um is not Israel and and and the Jewish lobby,
+And I think when you were on Pat Patrick Davis, so last week, he tried doing this with you as well, is trying to get you to assert that the real problem in terms of foreign influence in the United States is not Israel and the Jewish lobby, but instead, by huge coincidence, the big problem that America has are the very people who are Israel's biggest enemy, which are American Muslims.

-but instead, by huge coincidence, the big problem that America has are the very people who are Israel's biggest enemy, which are American Muslims, and therefore essentially we in Israel are on the same side and fighting against the true evil, which is Islam.
+And therefore, essentially, we in Israel are on the same side in fighting against the true evil, which is Islam.

-Why do you consider Israeli influence and the influence of the Jewish lobby so much more of a problem than these other kinds of uh sort of distractions that people on the right are trying to sell to people to make them forget about Israel?
+Why do you consider Israeli influence and the influence of the Jewish lobby so much more of a problem than these other kinds of sort of distractions that people on the right are trying to sell to people to make them forget about Israel?

 Because they have so much more power.